Skip advert

 Petrol engines

 The 508 is now offered with a sole 1.2-litre petrol engine, producing 128bhp for a 0-62mph time of 10 seconds and a top speed of 127mph.
 The 1.6-litre petrol engines that were previously offered provided fairly spritely performance but are no longer available.
 The discontinued 177bhp PureTech 180 engine provided a 7.9-second 0-62mph time and there was also a 222bhp PureTech 225 which took just 7.3 seconds to do the same.
 This was backed up by a 155mph claimed top speed – an impressive figure from a 1.6-litre engine that was capable of over 40mpg when driven less vigorously.
-It was a revvy engine, and a shame it isn't available anymore.
+It was a revvy engine, and it’s a shame it isn't available anymore.

 Hybrid engines